cilium/cilium/Documentation/cmdref/cilium-agent_hive.md

       --enable-service-topology                                   Enable support for service topology aware hints --endpoint-bpf-prog-watchdog-interval duration              Interval to trigger endpoint BPF programs load check watchdog (default 30s)
       --envoy-config-retry-interval duration                      Interval in which an attempt is made to reconcile failed EnvoyConfigs.
 If the duration is zero, the retry is deactivated. (default 15s)
+      --envoy-config-timeout duration                             Timeout that determines how long to wait for Envoy to N/ACK CiliumEnvoyConfig resources (default 2m0s)
       --envoy-secrets-namespace string                            EnvoySecretsNamespace is the namespace having secrets used by CEC
       --gateway-api-secrets-namespace string                      GatewayAPISecretsNamespace is the namespace having tls secrets used by CEC, originating from Gateway API
       --gops-port uint16                                          Port for gops server to listen on (default 9890)